 To file a wage claim, you should provide information on:

-- Paystubs: Include copies of paystubs for the period in which you are owed wages, as well as any bounced paychecks.
+- Paystubs—Include copies of paystubs for the period in which you are owed wages, as well as any bounced paychecks;

-- Employer information: Copies of documents showing the legal name and address of your employer and the pay rate you and your employer agreed on.
+- Employer information—Copies of documents showing the legal name and address of your employer and the pay rate you and your employer agreed on.

-If your employer owes you back pay, contact our experienced Los Angeles wage violation attorneys at King & Siegel LLP.
+If your employer owes you back pay, contact our experienced Los Angeles wage violation lawyers at King & Siegel LLP.
 We can review your claim and help you pursue compensation for the wages you are owed.

 Everyone deserves fair pay and living wages for their labor.
 Maybe you fulfilled your employer’s last-minute demands to work overtime, you were never paid for these hours, and when you mentioned this to your boss, they gave you a harsh warning or even threatened you.
 Does this scenario sound familiar to you?

 If so, do not hesitate to get in touch with our Los Angeles wage and hour violation lawyers.
-The sooner you reach out, the sooner we can bring you the justice you are looking for.